akohta/emf_mie_mmls/README.md

 # emf_mie_mmls
 This is the electromagnetic field analysis program for multi-layered spherical particles.
-This is the own developed method.
+This is the own developed method based on Mie scattering theory.
 This program can analyze multiple scattering between spheres by using iterative solutions.
 The electromagnetic field analysis program "multi_fbeam" is used to analyze incident field.
 GNU Scientific Library is required.